The Vegan Barbecue: Recipes for Grilling

 A well-flavored marinade, this adds an Asian spin to grilled, stir-fried, or sautéd tofu, tempeh, and seitan.
 It also enhances vegetables, including eggplant, broccoli, green beans, scallions, carrots, and mushrooms, when used in such preparations.

-A grilled version of the classic French stew, this glistening warm salad is a welcome offering at a vegetarain/vegan barbecue. more→
+A grilled version of the classic French stew called ratatouille, this glistening warm salad is a welcome offering at a vegetarain/vegan barbecue.
+It features the characteristic ingredients of this dish, including eggplant, onions, zucchini, and bell pepper. more→